ccxt/ccxt/README.md

 market.method_name () // underscore pseudocode
 ```

-Consult the [Manual](https://github.com/kroitor/ccxt/wiki) for more details.
+See the [Manual](https://github.com/kroitor/ccxt/wiki) for more details.

 ### JavaScript